seamapi/docs/docs/seam-components/get-started-with-client-side-components.md

 Create a plain HTML page with the content below.
 You can serve this anyway you like, or even open it directly in your browser.
-The version in the script tag can be any released version: find the latest at https://github.com/seamapi/react/releases.
+The version in the script tag can be [released version](https://github.com/seamapi/react/releases).

 ```html
 <!DOCTYPE html>